zellwk/zellwk.com/src/posts/2019-12-18-mongoose-subdocuments.md

 ---
 layout: post
 title: "Mongoose 101: Working with subdocuments"
-description: What are subdocuments and how to create, find, update, and delete Mongoose subdocuments.
+description: Learn what are Mongoose subdocuments, and how to create, find, update, and delete subdocuments.
 slug: mongoose-subdocuments
 tags:
   - javascript